rust-lang/rust/doc/tutorial.md

 ## Kinds

 Perhaps surprisingly, the 'copy' (duplicate) operation is not defined for all Rust types.
-Resource types (types with destructors) can not be copied, and neither can any type whose copying would require copying a resource (such as records or unique boxes containing a resource).
+Resource types (classes with destructors) cannot be copied, and neither can any type whose copying would require copying a resource (such as records or unique boxes containing a resource).